BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 ![Computer Vision Tasks with efficientnet Keras classification](/images/posts/efficientnet/image.webp)

 In this post, we will discuss convolutional neural networks, data augmentation, EfficientNet, and how to achieve nearly 100% accuracy on a classification of several classes of images potentially across multiple datasets.
+Understanding Deep Convolutional Neural Networks (ConvNets or CNNs) are at the center of computer vision and in my view, deep learning applications.

 ## Convolutional Neural Networks